schwab-lab/annotateCSF/Readme.md

 (This will be done by the startup script.)

 ## 4. The GUI
 The GUI has been designed to allow for an easy, linear and structured workflow.
 The main window also serves a quick start tutorial, and provides most information that is needed to run the tool.
-Pressing certain buttons will open sub- windows to allow for more choices for e. g. plotting.
+Pressing certain buttons will open sub windows to allow for more choices for e. g. plotting.
 ![annotateCSF Main Window](doc/main.png)